-Lynn Appliance Repair provides refrigerator repair service in CITY, including services to fix broken ice makers.
+Lynn Appliance Repair provides refrigerator repair service in California, including services to fix broken ice makers.
 Learn about some common ice maker failures below:

 Refrigerator ice makers are possibly one of the best inventions ever.
 An ice maker is a small luxury a lot of people certainly not appreciate.
 Ice makers are simple machines that don’t feature a lot of complicated components that can cause problems.

 Like with any repair, there are some basic things that need to be reviewed before thinking the worst.
 And, it’s good to know, if needed, you are able to replace an ice maker without replacing the entire refrigerator, depending on the brand and model.
 First, let’s take a look at a few of the causes for an ice maker not working.

 When the ice maker is making ice but it is not dispensing it it is usually means there’s a mechanical failure opposed to an electrical problem.
 This occurs when moving things around in the freezer, you might accidentally push or pull the control lever up or down.
 A lot of the time the ice maker might get blocked with something else, possibly a chunk of ice.
 So, look to see if there is anything blocking this from operating the right way.

 Before starting the process of clearing out the freezer, check that your ice maker is on.
 This can be done by flipping the metal control arm in the down position.
 Sometimes, moving things around in the freezer unit can put the switch in the off position.
 If the the switch is free, then there could be food stuck inside of the ice maker or it’s not receiving a good connection.

 If the control is down and there is ice but it’s not ejecting it, this could be an electrical or mechanical problem.
 This is going to require a bit more diagnosing.
 Ready to begin?
 First, we must check the electrical connection.
 This could be unplugged from the back of the freezer or refrigerator when moving or shifting the food in the freezer.